Mark Zuckerberg fires back at Apple CEO's 'extremely glib' comment.

 Breaking News Emails

-“You know, I find that argument, that if you're not paying, that somehow we can't care about you to be extremely glib.
+“You know, I find that argument, that if you're not paying that somehow we can't care about you, to be extremely glib.
 And not at all aligned with the truth," Zuckerberg said.
-"The reality here is that if you want to build a service that helps connect everyone in the world, then there are a lot of people can't afford to pay."
+"The reality here is that if you want to build a service that helps connect everyone in the world, then there are a lot of people who can't afford to pay."

 Zuckerberg said Facebook's business model, which relies on advertisers, is "the only rational model that can support building this service to reach people."
 However, he said this "doesn't mean that we're not primarily focused on serving people."